davidfowl/aspire-ai-chat-demo/README.md

 ### Running the Application

-Run the [AIChat.AppHost](AIChat.AppHost) project using the .NET Aspire tooling:
+Run the application:

 ```bash
 aspire run
 ```

-This project uses [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) to orchestrate the application components in containers.
+This project uses [Aspire](https://aspire.dev) to orchestrate the application components in containers.

 ### Configuration